 CHARLIE KAPLAN | CONTOURS

-Long-Sharp Gallery will host an exhibition of nearly a dozen marble works created by sculptor Charlie Kaplan, opening October 17th at its New York location.
+Long-Sharp Gallery hosted an exhibition of nearly a dozen marble works created by sculptor Charlie Kaplan at its New York location.
 The exhibition, CONTOURS, celebrates the recent acquisition of Kaplan's Soaring (2018) by the William and Anita Newman Library at Baruch College, CUNY.

-Following what has become the artist’s annual showing at the CIBART Festival in Northern Tuscany, Kaplan’s exhibit will invite others to Long-Sharp’s New York Project Space to experience an array of organic sculptural forms.
-The featured works range in artistic effect from the startling luminosity seen in Carrara Statuario marble (Unfolding, 2016) to the incomparable luster of noir belge (seen in Black Ghost, 2006).
+Following what has become the artist’s annual showing at the CIBART Festival in Northern Tuscany, Kaplan’s exhibition featured works ranging in artistic effect from the startling luminosity seen in Carrara Statuario marble (Unfolding, 2016) to the incomparable luster of noir belge (seen in Black Ghost, 2006).

 Curving like mountains or waves, Charlie Kaplan’s sculptures echo the organic forms of nature.
 His work appears monumental whether it’s massive like Soaring, which rises nine feet, or much smaller like Black Slice, which is only 28 inches high.
 The marble, Kaplan’s favored material, imparts a timeless quality to his sculptures.
 It also provides a natural color that adds a unique beauty and a specific identity to each piece.
 As Kaplan, himself, explains, “My ideas come from the stone.”
 Because he carves directly, without a sketch as a guide, Kaplan is responding to the individual characteristics of each piece of stone, almost like he would to a spoken command.
 The stone is speaking to him, and he is following its imperatives.

-Charlie Kaplan will be present for the installation ceremony of his 2018 sculpture, Soaring, at Baruch College, The City University of New York.
-The sculpture made of Bianco Puro Carrara marble will be placed at the entrance of Baruch College’s Newman Library for students, faculty and staff to share.
-In September 2018, Charlie Kaplan had his first New York institutional solo exhibition at Baruch College’s Mishkin Gallery.
+Charlie Kaplan was present for the installation ceremony of his 2018 sculpture, Soaring, at Baruch College, The City University of New York.
+The sculpture made of Bianco Puro Carrara marble was placed at the entrance of Baruch College’s Newman Library for students, faculty and staff to encounter and enjoy.
+In September 2018, Charlie Kaplan had his first New York institutional solo exhibition at Baruch College’s Mishkin Gallery, which featured Soaring, as well as a representation of smaller-scale works in stone.

 Baruch College’s Sidney Mishkin Gallery presents the exhibition Pleasing Curves: Sculpture by Charlie Kaplan, featuring seven works by the Los Angeles-based artist.
 The exhibition will run from Friday, September 28 to Friday, October 26, 2018.
 The opening reception will be held on Thursday, September 27 from 6:00 to 8:00 pm.
 Charlie Kaplan studied welding, blacksmithing, and he worked in clay, wood, and other media before being introduced to marble.
 Over the course of several years he studied in Pietrasanta, Italy—just ten miles from Carrara—where he developed a deep knowledge of the material, learning about the various types of marble, as well as honing his skill in bronze casting.